mako314/HobbyWars/README.md

 8/6/2023
 previous wars -
-submit an entry, post works, but doesn't take you anywhere after Also needs back button in case you don't want to submit an entry
+submit an entry, post works, but doesn't take you anywhere after  --- TAKES YOU TO ENTRY DISPLAY PAGE //// DONE Also needs back button in case you don't want to submit an entry --- takes you back to competition display page //// DONE

 RESULTS
-need a results page, results currently show in user dashboard but nowhere else need a way to submit results, (probably click the competition if you're the owner and then a button near the prizes to assign results? + placement?)
+need a results page, results currently show in user dashboard but nowhere else / KINDA BROKE THIS TODAY 8/7/23 need a way to submit results, (probably click the competition if you're the owner and then a button near the prizes to assign results? + placement?)
+DONE

 need a way to refresh userdashboard after entry deletion?